"Ye MUST be born again" (John 3:7 KJV)

 (Col. 2:12 KJV)

 This "operation" is a spiritual circumcision.
-Your flesh is cut away from your soul and you are given God's Spirit:
+Your flesh is cut away from your soul and you are given God's Spirit by the transforming power of the Holy Spirit:

 "But he [is] a Jew, which is one inwardly; and circumcision [is that] of the heart, in the spirit, [and] not in the letter; whose praise [is] not of men, but of God."